 The Undergraduate Internship Program offers students the opportunity to participate in current research conducted through the Basin Resilience to Extreme Events (BREE) program.
 Undergraduates will be matched with a research team working on the transdisciplinary BREE research program.
-In spring, research teams will meet together at a Symposium to share their discoveries through an oral or poster presentation of their research.
+At the end of the internship, research teams will meet together at a Symposium to share their discoveries through an oral or poster presentation of their research.
 Students will do full-time, authentic research for 10 weeks in one of the following areas:

 - Lake and Stream Ecology